Don’t worry if some documents are missing — the Pathway is also designed to help identify gaps.

 What’s Next?

-Once you’re ready, head to the Assessment Tool section.
 There you’ll find guidance on how to score your current position and generate your organisation’s Digital Pathway maturity level.